conversant/adlibs/README.md

 var queryObj = parseUrl('http://foo.com/query?cb=1234&userid=9999');

 ```
+<a name="module_xhr"></a>

 ## xhr
 Cross browser wrapper for XMLHttpRequest.
-If you need Cookies and HTTP Auth data to be included in the request you must set withCredentials to true in the options.
+If you need Cookies and HTTP Auth data to be included in the request, you must set withCredentials to true in the options.

 **Example**
 ```js